 Save our Bees

 Kathy Duffee has set our 2018 Challenge and has given us the theme of ‘Save our Bees’.
-With new farming methods with their use of pesticides and other viruses that affect our bees, we are at risk of losing one of the most important workers in food production.
+Modern farming methods with their use of pesticides and viruses that affect the health of our bees, we are at risk of losing one of the most important workers in food production.
 During the second world war, beekeepers were given extra sugar rations in order to keep their bees in good health as the government recognised the importance of bees, especially the honey bee in food production.

-Kathy reminisced about how she used to help her head teacher at school look after the beehives which were kept on the school roof, which of course have long gone now!
+Kathy reminisced about how she used to help her head teacher at school look after the beehives which were kept on the school roof, which of course have now long gone!

 Kathy’s challenge is to make a quilt of any size connected to the Honey Bee that describes bees, hives, honey, gardens, flowers etc.